Your big toe is most likely to be affected first, but gout can cause other joints to become inflamed too. These include joints in:

 You can take over-the-counter painkillers, such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-Your GP may prescribe you non-steroidal anti-inflammatory drugs (NSAIDs), such as naproxen, which may relieve pain and inflammation.
-Take these as soon as your symptoms begin and for another 48 hours after they have gone.
-You may also be prescribed a medicine called a proton pump inhibitor to take at the same time as an NSAID.
-This will help reduce any side-effects of NSAIDs on your stomach.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as naproxen, may relieve the pain and inflammation in your joint.
+Take these as soon as your symptoms appear and for another 48 hours after your symptoms have gone.
+Your doctor may also prescribe a medicine called a proton pump inhibitor to take at the same time as an NSAID.
+This will help to protect your stomach from any side-effects of NSAIDs, such as irritation of your stomach lining.

 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.